wjsutton/games_night_viz/1_player_select.md

 # Level 1: Player Select

 Welcome!

 The theme for the first #GamesNightViz project is "Player Select", which follows the start of most games - choosing your character.

+ADD MORE

 ---

 ## Data visualisation challenge

 Pick one of the data sets below and visualise it.

+ADD MORE

 | Name | Difficulty | Source | Data |
 |---|---|---|---|